-- In the context of Task B1 of SEA, the previous section of this report identified that many of the NDP objectives are compatible with the SEA framework, while others had either a neutral impact, no relationship with the SEA objectives or if needed; further information such as location of development.
-Additional policy safeguards within the NDP and Local Plan (Core Strategy) would help mitigate any possible conflicts. - 6.4 With regard to Task B2 of SEA, the NDP policies were measured against both the SEA framework and the baseline characteristics identified during Stage A of the process.
-Full details of this appraisal are attached at Appendix 4. - 6.5 The policies largely score as positive or neutral or are not relevant against the SEA objectives and will not, therefore, have an adverse impact on the baseline characteristics or immediate environmental impacts.
-This is because they are criteria based policies which only consider schemes on their own merits, as and when planning applications are submitted to the local planning authority. - 6.6 Impact on water quality, water supply and flood risk can be fully assessed further when more details are known, such as location, scale and type of development.
-This could be determined on an individual basis at planning application stage.
-Mitigation measures have been included within the Core Strategy and criteria policies within the NDP.
+- In the context of Task B1 of SEA, the previous section of this report identified that three of the NDP objectives are compatible with the SEA framework, while others needed further information such as location of development.
+Additional policy safeguards within the NDP and Local Plan (Core Strategy) would help mitigate any possible conflicts. - 6.4 With regard to Task B2 of SEA, the NDP policies were measured against both the SEA framework and the baseline characteristics identified during Stage A of the process; here, there was no baseline data available in respect of SEA Objectives 3 and 9.
+Full details of this appraisal are attached at Appendix 4. - The policies largely score as positive against the SEA objectives and will not have an adverse impact on the baseline characteristics or immediate environmental impacts.
+This is because they are criteria based policies which only consider schemes on their own merits, as and when planning applications are submitted to the local planning authority. - There are some unknown factors with regards to the location of employment provisions particularly as the location of specific development could have specific effects but these will be mitigated by other policies within the plan and judged at planning application stage.